Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Experiments

 \subsubsection{Analysis of multiple SCorMs}

 To investigate the effect of multiple SCorMs on learning variation characteristics in the temporal profile, we changed the number $m$ to 1, 2, and 8.
 Note that different number SCorMs have identical GFLOPs.
 We compared the detection performances of these variants on the NUDT-MIRSDT-HiNo dataset.
 The results are reported in Table \ref{tab:numTP}.
-Compared with a single SCorM, multiple SCorMs significantly improve the detection rate.
+Compared with a single SCorM, multiple SCorMs significantly improve $P_d$.
 In particular, the variant with four SCorMs achieves the best detection performance in terms of $P_d$ and $F_a$.
-That is because multiple SCorMs can learn rich correlation properties, which is beneficial for mining temporal profile information, just like multi-head attention \cite{vaswani2017attention}.
-However, more SCorMs are not cost-effective, since there is no obvious performance improvement but increases in the number of parameters and computation time.
-In addition, the parameter amount of one SCorM is only 1.6K, and that of other structures in DeepPro is only 23.6K.
-Our DeepPro is very lightweight and effective.
+That is because multiple SCorMs can learn rich correlation properties, which is beneficial for mining temporal profile information, like multi-head attention \cite{vaswani2017attention}.
+However, more SCorMs are not cost-effective, since there is no obvious performance improvement but increases in the number of parameters.
+In addition, the parameter amount of one SCorM is only 6.56K, and that of other structures in DeepPro is only 0.117M.
+Our DeepPro is extremely lightweight and effective.